DCS-gRPC/rust-server/README.md

 ### Prepare DCS

-To make the gRPC server available in the mission scripting environment, add the following line to your `DCS World\Scripts\MissionScripting.lua`.
+To make the gRPC server available in the mission scripting environment, add the following line to your `MissionScripting.lua` file that is found by default in the DCS World install folder at `C:\Program Files\Eagle Dynamics\DCS World\Scripts\MissionScripting.lua`.
+If you installed the server in another location then look for the `Scripts\MissionScripting.lua` file in there.

+Note: The following file is in `diff` format to highlight the line that has been added. **Do note include** the `+` symbol when you paste into the `MissionScripting.lua` file.

 ```diff
   --Initialization script for the Mission lua Environment (SSE)